Synaptic724/ThreadFactory/README.md

 * 🔔 `TransitCondition`: A **minimalist wait/notify condition** where callbacks execute within the waiting thread, ensuring lightweight and FIFO-safe signaling.
 * 🛑 `SignalLatch`: A **latch with observer signaling support**, capable of notifying a controller before blocking.
 It natively connects to a `SignalController` for streamlined lifecycle management.
 * 🔒 `Latch`: A classic **reusable latch** that, once opened, permanently releases all waiting threads until explicitly reset.
+*
 ### ⚡ Coordinators & Barriers – `thread_factory.synchronization.orchestrators`

 * 🎯 `TransitBarrier`: A **reusable barrier** for sophisticated threshold coordination, with the option to execute a callable once all threads arrive.
 * 🚦 `SignalBarrier`: A **reusable, signal-based barrier** that supports thresholds, timeouts, and failure states, natively connecting to a `SignalController` for integrated lifecycle management.
 * ⏰ `ClockBarrier`: A **barrier with a global timeout** that breaks and raises an exception if all threads don't arrive within the specified duration.
 It natively connects to a `SignalController`.
 * 🚦 `Conductor`: A **reusable group synchronizer** that executes tasks after a threshold is met, supporting timeouts and failure states.
 This object also natively connects to a `SignalController`.
-* 🧠 `MultiConductor`: Manages **multiple `Group` objects** with per-group thresholds, executing per-group tasks and performing global releases.
-It natively connects to a `SignalController` for comprehensive coordination.
+* 🧠 `MultiConductor`: A **multi-group execution coordinator** that manages multiple `Group` objects with a global thread threshold.
+Supports synchronized execution, `Fork`-based distributed dispatch, and `SyncFork`-based barrier coordination.
+                       Each task can produce multiple outcomes.
+Fully reusable and natively integrated with a `SignalController`.
 * 🔍 `Scout`: A **predicate-based monitor** where a single thread blocks while evaluating a custom predicate, complete with timeout, success, and failure callbacks.

 ### 🚉 Execution Gates – `thread_factory.synchronization.execution`